jeffwang4321/Chat-Rooms/README.md

 # Chat-Rooms

-- Created browser based chat rooms using Node.js and socket.io packets to mimic a client server environment.
+- Browser based chat rooms using Node.js and socket.io packets
+- Mimic a client server environment using web sockets
 - Used as a basic template for future multiplayer I/O games
 - Hosted example: https://chat-rooms-jeffwang.herokuapp.com/